Overview: Resuming public health care program renewals

 Like all states, Minnesota has maintained health care coverage for its Medicaid enrollees during the COVID-19 pandemic.
 Since March 2020, Minnesotans who newly gained eligibility or already had eligibility for Medicaid (called Medical Assistance in Minnesota) or MinnesotaCare have remained enrolled in the coverage regardless of most changes in their lives that previously would have affected their coverage.

-With these continuous coverage provisions in place, enrollment in Medical Assistance (Minnesota’s Medicaid program) and MinnesotaCare has grown by more than 330,000, or 28%, to 1.5 million people.
+With these continuous coverage provisions in place, enrollment in Medical Assistance (Minnesota’s Medicaid program) and MinnesotaCare has grown by more than 360,000 people, or greater than 30%, to more than 1.5 million Minnesotans.
 One in four residents living in the state now get their health care coverage through these public health care programs.

 The Centers for Medicare & Medicaid Services (CMS) has issued federal guidance outlining the expectations that states take all possible actions to maintain coverage for eligible individuals when renewal processes resume.
 States must conduct full eligibility reviews for most Medicaid enrollees before terminating coverage.